LotteLinkArchive/.github/profile/README.md

 # LotteLink archive
 This is an archive of git.lotte.link repositories.

-All projects will have a `archived` tag containing the original code.
 Master branches may include fixes to the code, fixed submodule URLs and more.
+If this is the case, a `-archived` branch will be created containing the original code.

 Original source code is from 14th August 2021.